An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2015

 This web page shows only a small excerpt of our Loughrey research.
 Another 229 words(16 lines of text) covering the years 1416, 1576, 1612, and 1652 are included under the topic Early Loughrey History in all our PDF Extended History products.

 More information is included under the topic Early Loughrey Notables in all our PDF Extended History products.

 Some of the first settlers of this family name were:

-Loughrey Settlers in the United States in the 18th Century
+Loughrey Settlers in United States in the 18th Century

-Loughrey Settlers in the United States in the 19th Century
+Loughrey Settlers in United States in the 19th Century

 The Loughrey Family Crest was acquired from the Houseofnames.com archives.
 The Loughrey Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

 This page was last modified on 25 May 2013 at 03:46.